myerspat/pyMAISE/docs/source/index.rst

 - support vector regression,
 - random forest regression,
 - k-nearest neighbors regression,
-- and sequential dense neural networks.
+- sequential dense neural networks.

 These models are built using `scikit-learn <https://scikit-learn.org/stable/index.html>`_ and `Keras <https://keras.io>`_.
 For more information such as installation, examples, and use, refer to the sections below.